Greetings from the Department Chair

 This scholarship is awarded in memory of Ann Osborn Zimdahl, a 1981 graduate of the CSU MA TEFL/TESL program.
 Ann taught in the Intensive English Program and contributed to the international community of the university and Fort Collins.
 Her career also extended overseas where she held several different teaching appointments.
 Ann was strongly committed to cross-cultural understanding and enthusiastically shared her love of new cultures with her students both here and abroad.

 The first award is for an outstanding graduate student in the TEFL/TESL program who is committed to international education and language teaching in support of the second year of study.
-The first recipient is Sarah Howard.
-She will join us in the fall.
+The first recipient is Katayoun Hashemin.

-The second award is given to an outstanding graduate student in any program in English.
-The second recipient is Eliana Meyer.
+The third award is given to an outstanding graduate student in any program in English.
+The recipient is Sarah Howard.

 The Karyn L. Evans Scholarship